RobotPajamas/suspenders/README.md

 Suspenders is a (very) alpha VS Code extension to provide [Pants](https://github.com/pantsbuild/pants) users with some quality-of-workflow improvements.

+**Note:** A lot of this functionality is proof-of-concept, as Pants requires some additions and optimizations to be able to provide a good experience in VS Code.
+This extension is being used to determine what can be done, and what needs to be added to Pants.
+As features are added in Pants, those features can remove the "proof-of-concept" label from this extension.

 The extension is loaded upon there being a `pants.toml` file in the workspace root.

 ## Available Functionality